 The last batch I made (pictured above) had pecans, shredded coconut and cacao nibs, and they disappeared in two days!
 I didn’t mind though, because these cookies are relatively nutritious, too.

-- 2 Tbsp. coconut flour (where to find)
+- 2 Tbsp. coconut flour (where to find online)

-- 2 vanilla beanpods, scraped, or 1 Tbsp. gluten-free, real vanilla extract (where to find)
+- 2 vanilla beanpods, scraped, or 1 Tbsp. gluten-free, real vanilla extract (where to find online)

 - 1/4-1/3 cup honey or date paste (puréed dates with a little water)

 - 1/2 cup chopped pecans, walnuts, macadamias, or other nuts, properly prepared ahead of time

 - 1/4 cup chopped prunes, apricots, cherries, raisins or other unsweetened, organic dried fruit

 - 1/4 cup shredded coconut or dry carrot pulp from a juicer

 - 2-3 Tbsp. cacao nibs, chia seeds, sesame seeds, or other small seeds

 - Cream the eggs, honey, and coconut oil or butter.